-260 Remington vs 6.5 Creedmoor: Which is Best for the Average Shooter?
+260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

-Both rounds have similar ballistics and fulfill a similar purpose, but there's an important reason why the 6.5 Creedmoor is the caliber, so many hunters and shooters choose.
+Both rounds have similar ballistics and fulfill a similar purpose, but there's an important reason why the 6.5 Creedmoor is the cartridge so many hunters and shooters prefer.

 260 Remington vs 6.5 Creedmoor

-Few other calibers are as close to comparing apples to apples as these two because the cartridges have minute differences in size and shoot the same diameter bullet.
+Few other cartridge comparisons are as apples-to-apples as this one.
+These rounds have minute differences in size, and fire the same diameter bullet.

 Cartridge Specs

-The bullet diameter for both rounds is .264", and the rim diameter of the cartridge is the same at .473".
+The bullet diameter for both rounds is .264".
+Rim diameter is also the same at .473".

 6.5 Creedmoor vs 260 Remington: Recoil